-1.1 The Planning and Compulsory Purchase Act 2004 (as amended by the Planning Act 2008 and Localism Act 2011) requires Councils to prepare and maintain a Local Development Scheme (LDS).
-Section 19 of the Act (as amended) requires Development Plan Documents (DPDs) to be prepared in accordance with the LDS.
-As such, progress made against the LDS will be monitored, and a report, known as the Authority Monitoring Report (AMR), will be published annually.
+1.1 Under Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended), Local Planning Authorities must prepare and maintain a Local Development Scheme (LDS).
+Development Plan Documents (DPDs) are required to be prepared in accordance with the LDS and as such, progress made against the LDS will be monitored, and a report, known as the Authority Monitoring Report (AMR), will be published annually.